Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses the same sample as Brody et al. (2004).
-The purpose of this study is to identify the mechanisms by which Strong African American Families Program (SAAF) increases in adaptive parenting were associated with a reduction in sexual risk behavior among rural African American adolescents across a 29-month period.
-Counties were similar in poverty rates and proportions of African American residents and were randomly assigned to SAAF or control condition (educational pamphlets about health and development).
-Measures utilized for parenting included scales for involvement, communication about sex, clear expectations, racial socialization, racial identity, self-esteem, body image, scales for desire for peer group acceptance, impression management, sexual intention, sexual willingness, and sexual behavior.
+The study used the same sample as Brody et al. (2004).
+The purpose of the study was to identify the mechanisms by which the Strong African American Families Program (SAAF) increases in adaptive parenting were associated with a reduction in sexual risk behavior among rural African American adolescents across a 29-month period.
+Randomization occurred at the county level.
+Participants were randomly assigned to SAAF or control condition (educational pamphlets about health and development).
+Measures utilized include parenting scales for involvement, communication about sex, clear expectations, racial socialization, racial identity, self-esteem, body image, scales for desire for peer group acceptance, impression management, sexual intention, sexual willingness, and sexual behavior.
 Results indicate that compared with controls, parents who participated in SAAF reported increased adaptive universal and racially specific parenting.
 Furthermore, intervention-induced changes in these parenting behaviors were associated indirectly with sexual risk behavior through adolescent self-pride, peer orientation, and sexual intent.
 Limitations include limited sample size, scheduling issues for the group meetings, and lack of participation from secondary caregivers.

 Length of controlled postintervention follow-up: 29 months.